-The introduction of tighter lending rules a few years ago has made it more difficult for the self-employed to get a mortgage.
+The introduction of tighter lending rules a few years ago has made it more difficult for self-employed people to get a mortgage.
 You may have already discovered that some lenders now have tough criteria that you need to meet before they'll consider your mortgage application.

-At the Cumberland, we want to help local business people secure the mortgages they need.
-As a local organisation ourselves we know that every business in our area is unique, which is why we don't have a one-size-fits-all approach to mortgage lending.
+At the Cumberland, we want to help business people secure the mortgages they need.
+We know that every business is unique, which is why we don't have a one-size-fits-all approach to mortgage lending.

 Our friendly and expert team of mortgage advisors dedicate their time to reviewing mortgage applications on an individual basis.
 They'll look at your specific circumstances in the same way they would with any borrower, firstly looking to make sure you can afford it, then talking through the full range of mortgage products we offer, and these are available irrespective of whether you run your own business or you're a contractor.

 For more information and to discuss how we can help, call 01228 403141 or book an appointment online.

-In order to see how we can help, we'll need copies of:
+In order to see if we can help, we'll need copies of:

 Mortgages to the self-employed are available for the following: